Rank 4 Premodular Categories

 To classify all rank 4 premodular categories, we would need to determine the premodular datum -- $\(\tilde{S},T,N_{0},\ldots, N_{n}\)$ -- in addition to the $R$-- and $F$--matrices.
 However, Ocneanu Rigidity tells us that there are only finitely many braided fusion categories realizing a given fusion ring and so it suffices to understand only the premodular datum.
 When classifying modular categories, one has a full range of Galois techniques available in addition to the divisibility of dimensions and the universal grading group.
 However, in the premodular setting, all of these techniques fail.
 Indeed, examination of $\mcC\(sl\(2\),8\)_{ad}$ reveals that the universal grading group need not be isomorphic to $\mcC_{pt}$, the full subcategory generated by the invertible objects.
-This category further illustrates that the Ng-Schauenberg Theorem fails.\footnote{The dimensions of the simple objects need not live in the cyclotomic extension of $\mbbQ$ generated by the twists.} If we instead consider $\mcC\(sl\(2\),6\)_{ad}$, then we see that (the square of) the dimensions of the simple objects need not divide the categorical dimension.
+This category further illustrates that the Ng-Schauenburg Theorem fails.\footnote{The dimensions of the simple objects need not live in the cyclotomic extension of $\mbbQ$ generated by the twists.} If we instead consider $\mcC\(sl\(2\),6\)_{ad}$, then we see that the square of the dimensions of the simple objects need not divide the categorical dimension.